Windows Terminal Recommended Settings

 Startup settings screen

-By setting PowerShell as the default instead of Command Prompt, you reduce the likelihood of incompatibilities during script execution.
-PowerShell is based on the .NET Framework and provides more features and cmdlets, ensuring more stable operation.
+By setting PowerShell as the default instead of Command Prompt, script execution becomes more reliable.
+PowerShell is based on the .NET Framework and provides more features and cmdlets, ensuring stable operation.

 1. Open Windows Terminal